Arcadia-Science/2023-actin-embedding/README.md

 ### 4. Fetch data from the `Actin Prediction` repo

 Once ProteinCartography is installed, you can find the data generated in the [Actin Prediction](https://github.com/Arcadia-Science/2022-actin-prediction) pipeline on [Zenodo](https://zenodo.org/records/7384393).
-This data is also included in the `Inputs` folder of this repository as `all_outputs_summarized.tsv`.
+This data is also included in the `input` folder of this repository as `all_outputs_summarized.tsv`.
 The proteins from this file were used as our input for the analysis in this repository.
-Because it includes many proteins, this was broken up into 2 batches: `2022-actin-prediction-blastoutputs1.txt` and `2022-actin-prediction-blastoutputs2.txt`.
+Because it includes many proteins, this was broken up into 4 batches: `2022-actin-prediction-blastoutputs1.txt` through `2022-actin-prediction-blastoutputs4.txt`.

 The notebooks in this repository were created to help prepare the metadata, download AlphaFold structures, and apply additional custom overlays to the output map.